grace-notes/website/contents/topics/eternal-security.md

 #### Salvation is linked to the Son’s prayer.

-**John 17:11-15.**I am no longer in the world; and *yet* they themselves are in the world, and I come to You.
+<blockquote><strong>**John 17:11-15.**I am no longer in the world; and *yet* they themselves are in the world, and I come to You.
 Holy Father, keep them in Your name, *the name* which You have given Me, that they may be one even as We *are.*

 While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished but the son of perdition, so that the Scripture would be fulfilled.

 But now I come to You; and these things I speak in the world so that they may have My joy made full in themselves.

 I have given them Your word; and the world has hated them, because they are not of the world, even as I am not of the world.

-I do not ask You to take them out of the world, but to keep them from the evil *one.*
+I do not ask You to take them out of the world, but to keep them the evil *one.*</blockquote></strong>

 The Son petitions the Father to keep believers.
 Believers are seen as having been given by the Father to the Son.
 No “given one” is ever lost;